Chart Color Schemes

 Waikerie ranks among the oldest 10% of areas nationwide

-The median age in Waikerie is 50 years, which is slightly higher than Rest of SA's average of 47 years and significantly older than the national norm of 38 years.
-Compared to Rest of SA, the 65-74 cohort is notably over-represented at 17.3% in Waikerie, while the 25-34 age group is under-represented at 8.0%.
+The median age in Waikerie is 50 years, which is slightly higher than Rest of SA's average of 47 years and significantly older than Australia's national norm of 38 years.
+Compared to the Rest of SA average, the 65-74 age cohort is notably over-represented in Waikerie at 17.3%, while the 25-34 age group is under-represented at 8.0%.
 This concentration of the 65-74 age group is well above the national average of 9.4%.
-Between the Census conducted on 28 August 2021 and the previous one in 2016, the proportion of the population aged 75 to 84 increased from 7.9% to 9.7%, while the percentage of those aged 25 to 34 decreased from 9.4% to 8.0%.
-By 2041, Waikerie's age composition is projected to change significantly.
-The number of people aged 75 to 84 is expected to grow by 317 individuals (48%), from 660 to 978.
+Between the 2021 Census and the present, the 75 to 84 age group has grown from 7.9% to 9.7% of Waikerie's population.
+Conversely, the 25 to 34 age cohort has declined from 9.4% to 8.0%.
+By 2041, Waikerie is projected to experience significant shifts in its age composition.
+The 75 to 84 age cohort is expected to grow steadily, increasing by 317 people (48%) from 660 to 978.
 Notably, the combined age groups of 65 and above will account for 91% of total population growth, reflecting Waikerie's aging demographic profile.
-Conversely, both the 0-4 and 15-24 age groups are projected to decrease in numbers.
+In contrast, both the 0 to 4 and 15 to 24 age groups are projected to decrease in number.